luca-moser/bct_curl/README.md

 into the state per iteration or the remaining amount of trits available from the input tuple if it's less than the requested trits hash length size.
 After each copying of the requested trits hash length/remaining trits, the transform function is applied to the state.
-Thereby, given a tuple input of 8019 uints and requested trits hash length size of 243, the transform function is applied: 8019 / 243 = 33 times.
+Thereby, given a tuple input of 8019 uints and requested trits hash length size of 243, the transform function is called: 8019 / 243 = 33 times (actually 33 x number of rounds).
 The uints are always copied into first third of the state before each transformation.

 ### 3. Transforming